Your smart phone is making you unhappy. Use it less.

 The following content was machine translated from the typewritten text.

-It is no secret that your phone is making you unhappye.
+It is no secret that your phone is making you unhappy.
 At least I have yet to read a study that marries increased screen time with increased happiness, Yet plop oneself down in any public space and you will innevitably witness a deluge of glass-eyed phone: scrollers, Hell, one of them might even be you!

 How did we get to a place where a couple goes out to dinner—— presumably to spend more time with each other--only to surf

 tik tok independently.
 In perhaps the most hilarious and tragic example of distracted phone usage, I once watched a man try to Instagram the concert he was attending, forget who it was and check the ticket stub in Gmail, scroll around on Wikipedia for a timer to learn more about the artist, then field a bunch of text messages about golf.
 All to the background of a song that was not so subtly about the toxicity of cell phone indulgence.
-I am not immune to it either., I still sometimes catch myself furiously refreshing my favorite news feeds as if there is some achievement one unlocks by seeing a new article first.
+I am not immune to it either.
+I still sometimes catch myself furiously refreshing my favorite news feeds as if there is some achievement one unlocks by seeing a new article first.

 Or worse: I find myself staring at a digital shopping cart full to the brim with items of varying usefullnesse